VersorVerbi/medium-to-word/README.md

 Medium doesn't include those in the RSS feed.
 We would handle them if they did.

 ### I don't like the formatting in my generated Word document.
-Branch or change it after downloading.
+Fork or change it after downloading.

 ### No, it's literally broken.
 [Make an issue](https://github.com/VersorVerbi/medium-to-word/issues/new/choose), I guess?